-When you wish to use 'Windows authentication' to connect to SQL Server from SYSPRO, configure your System Setup program (Database tab) to have the database connection 'Authentication' set to 'Windows authentication'.
+When you wish to use 'Windows authentication' to connect to SQL Server from SYSPRO, configure your Setup Options program (Setup Options > System Setup > SQL) to have the database connection 'Authentication' set to 'Windows authentication'.

-SOL Server Authentication
+SQL Server Authentication

 When using SQL Server Authentication, logins are created in SQL Server that are not based on Windows user accounts.
 Both the user name and the password are created by using SQL Server and stored in SQL Server.